A Nu Day: Critical reception

 In his review for Billboard, Michael Paoletta called A Nu Day "a stunning new set", which cemented her appeal as "one of tomorrow's divas".
 Satisfied with the songs, he wrote that "Tamia, all grown up on her latest set, is definitely ready to seize the day".
 Jose F. Promis from AllMusic rated the album three out of five stars.
 He declared the album "a nice pop-R&B record that doesn't set off to break much new ground [but] provides for a pleasurable and unchallenging listening experience."
 Q magazine remarked that A Nu Day was dominated by "sass over schmaltz [...] the Missy Elliot-enhanced take on Hall & Oates' "I Can't Go for That" [...] is a high spot [with] echoes of Jill Scott in some of other jazzier tracks."

 Vincent Jackson, writing for NME, called the album a "dreary set" that "rarely lends itself to excitement and originality".
 He felt that A Nu Day is the kind of MOR musical traffic that only real hardcore R&B heads would want to get stuck in".
 Less impressed, Entertainment Weekly's Craig Seymour wrote that A Nu Day sees Tamia joining "the Toni Braxton school of hammy, self-conscious soul-singing that's more about affectation than honest emotion".
 He added that "Elliott pitches in with staccato beats and street-savvy lyrics, but Tamia's cloying wails lack edge and conviction.
 She turns even the most heartsick and angry sentiments into prettified pain".
 People found that with A Nu Day, Tamia "again struggles to distinguish herself as an artist in her own right".
 Critical with Elliott's productions, which the magazine considered "more Missy than Tamia", they praised the ballads on the album.
+Vibe editor Craig D. Frazier found that "overall, Tamia's sophomore effort is a refreshing change from the redundant styles that female singers have plastered all over the radio.
+Hopefully, this album will attract the attention her debut failed to garner."